nickttng/nickttng/README.md

-Sup — I’m Nick Ng (pronounced ‘ing’) and I use he/him/his pronouns.
+Sup — I’m Nick Ng (pronounced ‘ing’) and my pronouns are he/him/his.
 If I could live in any city, it would be pre-Yahoo Geocities.

 This README is a work-in-progress, which I hope that it will be useful for anyone who collobrates with me.